AØKK08356U Seminar: Fundamental Determinants of Economic Outcomes

 Attendance in all activities at the seminar as stated in the formal requrements in the Curriculum and at the KUnet for Seminars (UK) and Seminars (DK) is required to participate in the exam.

 - All aids allowed

 - Exam period

-Deadline for uploading the seminar paper to DE: 1st of December 2017 before 10:00 AM
+Deadline for submitting the final seminar paper: December 1, 2021 before 10 AM

 Criteria for exam assesment

 Students are assessed on the extent to which they master the learning outcome for the seminar and can make use of the knowledge, skills and competencies listed in the learning outcomes in the Curriculum of the Master programme.

 To receive the top grade, the student must with no or only a few minor weaknesses be able to demonstrate an excellent performance displaying a high level of command of all aspects of the relevant material.

 - 1 semester

 - and venue: